ian-deans/xts/readme.txt

 XTS listener

 A simple CRUD application featuring an inbox.
 Maybe also a set of functions exposed through REST.
 An associated email account, maybe on Google.
+This project is already set up as SMM (State Machine Module)

 Client Application: XTSClient.
 Downloadable from XTS_proto